 Evaluate the risk and decide if existing fire safety measures are adequate by:

-- Evaluating the likelihood of a fire occurring and the consequence to those at risk
+- Evaluating the likelihood of a fire occurring (fire hazards) and the consequence to the people at risk

-- Assessing the adequacy of existing fire safety measures and the need for additional measures
+- Assessing the adequacy of existing fire safety measures and the need for additional measures, through Risk Reduction Principles.
+These principles are required by law and are:

 Sources of information